 Our subsidiaries' credit ratings are an important component of their respective liquidity profile.
 Among other factors, Interbank's credit ratings are based on its financial strength, the credit quality and concentrations in its loan portfolio, the level and volatility of its earnings, its capital adequacy, the quality of management, the liquidity of its balance sheet, the availability of a significant base of core retail and commercial deposits and its ability to access a broad array of funding sources.
 In addition, our subsidiaries' lenders may be sensitive to the risk of a ratings downgrade, which could increase the cost of refinancing their existing obligations, raising funds in the capital markets and borrowing funds from private lenders, and could in turn have a material adverse effect on our financial condition and results of operations.
-On April 21, 2020, Fitch revised Interbank's outlook from stable to negative in light of increased downside risks from the economic implications of the COVID-19 pandemic.
-In addition, our creditors may be sensitive to this ratings downgrade and the risk of a future ratings downgrade, which could increase the cost of refinancing our existing obligations, raising funds in the capital markets and borrowing funds from private lenders, and could in turn have a material adverse effect on our financial condition and results of operations.
+Although our subsidiaries' credit ratings have remained relatively stable over time, including throughout the COVID-19 pandemic, our creditors may be sensitive to changes in our credit ratings, and/or outlook.
+The risk of a future ratings downgrade could increase the cost of refinancing our existing obligations, raising funds in the capital markets and borrowing funds from private lenders, and could in turn have a material adverse effect on our financial condition and results of operations.